leafsphp/leaf/README.md

 # Leaf
-Leaf is a PHP micro framework that helps you create clean, simple but powerful web apps and APIs quickly
+Leaf is a PHP micro framework that helps you create clean, simple but powerful web apps and APIs quickly.

 ## Installation